eclipse-threadx/getting-started/STMicroelectronics/B-L475E-IOT01A/docs/guide.md

 If you continue to another tutorial in the series [Getting Started with Azure RTOS](https://review.docs.microsoft.com/azure/rtos/getting-started?branch=master), you can keep the resources you've already created and reuse them.

-> [!IMPORTANT]
-> Deleting a resource group is irreversible.
+> **Important**: Deleting a resource group is irreversible.
 The resource group and all the resources contained in it are permanently deleted.
 Make sure that you do not accidentally delete the wrong resource group or resources.

 To delete a resource group by name:
 1. Run the [az group delete](https://docs.microsoft.com/cli/azure/group?view=azure-cli-latest#az-group-delete) command.
 This removes the resource group, the IoT Hub, and the device registration you created.